GoogleChrome/web.dev/src/site/content/en/blog/how-to-use-local-https/index.md

     - [Angular development server](https://angular.io/cli/serve)
     - [Python](https://blog.anvileight.com/posts/simple-python-http-server/)

-1)  ✨ You're done!
+1.  ✨ You're done!
     Open `https://localhost` or `https://mysite.example` in your browser: you're running your site locally with HTTPS.
     You won't see any browser warnings, because your browser trusts mkcert as a local certificate authority.

 {% Aside %}
-Remember that different servers may use a different port for HTTPS.
+Your server may use a different port for HTTPS.
 {% endAside %}

 ### Using mkcert: cheatsheet